Feeling Broken? 7 Truths to Lift Your Head

 It breaks into a handful of tiny pieces, white shards that threaten soft little feet.

-I hear the feet patter toward the commotion, and I bark a sharp command about staying in the living room.
+I hear the feet patter toward the commotion and bark a sharp command about staying in the living room.

 When You’re Feeling Broken

-It’s all in the name of protection, but there’s no denying I’m yelling.
+It’s all in the name of protection, but there’s no denying I’m yelling in frustration.

-Instead of obeying my command, the little one folds onto the floor in a million pieces, just like the cup that’s shattered on the floor.
+Instead of obeying my command, our little boy folds onto the floor in pieces, just like the cup that’s shattered at his feet.
 Suddenly, the cup, the meeting, and the million pressing things that need to be done don’t seem so important after all.

 The shards rest quietly on the kitchen floor.
 Broken and undisturbed.

-By the time Daddy comes in from the garage, the kitchen floor is safe again, and there’s no evidence of the small disaster.
+By the time my husband comes in from the garage, the kitchen floor is safe again, and there’s no evidence of the small disaster.

 I’m fifteen minutes late for my meeting, but everyone understands and smiles with grace.

 Driving home from the meeting, the moon rises low and white over the horizon.
 I consider the brokenness of the day.
-It seemed to be anything but broken in the moments before that cup shattered, but as I look more closely, it’s as clear as the moon rising white.
+It seemed to be anything but broken in the moments before that cup shattered.
+Yet as I look more closely, it’s as clear as the moon rising white.
 It was broken long before the shattered cup.

 God Uses Brokenness When We Bend Low in Humility

-My brokenness often looks like a frenzied, striving woman, trying to keep all the pieces together but coming unglued with every imperfect moment.
+My brokenness often looks like a striving woman trying to keep all the pieces together but coming unglued when the pieces refuse to cooperate.

 King David wrote: My sacrifice, O God, is a broken spirit; a broken and contrite heart you, God, will not despise (Psalm 51:17, NIV).

 Godly brokenness comes when we let ourselves fall dependently into his arms and give up our striving efforts to live in our own strength.
 Good brokenness comes when we let others see our vulnerabilities and don’t hide the things we haven’t figured out.
-Good brokenness comes when we go lower and offer our broken hearts to God, trusting that he won’t throw them away, but that he’ll piece them back together with greater beauty. #brokenness #Godinsuffering Click To Tweet
+Good brokenness comes when we go lower and offer our broken hearts to God, trusting that he won’t throw them away, but that he’ll piece them back together with greater beauty. #brokenness #Godinsuffering Share on X

 You might be feeling broken today.
 If so, the following truths are for you.